 The summary financial statements do not contain all the disclosures required by International Financial Reporting Standards.
 Reading the summary financial statements and the auditor's report thereon, therefore, is not a substitute for reading the audited financial statements and the auditor's report thereon.
-The summary financial statements and the auditor's report thereon.
-The summary subsequent to the date of our report on the audited financial statements.
+The summary financial statements and the audited financial statements do not reflect the effects of events that occurred subsequent to the date of our report on the audited financial statements.